tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

      (sometimes "slot" is considered a synonym for "storage index of a slot")

    storage index
-     a short string which can address a slot or a bucket (in practice, derived by hashing the encryption key associated with contents of that slot or bucket)
+     a 16 byte string which can address a slot or a bucket (in practice, derived by hashing the encryption key associated with contents of that slot or bucket)

    write enabler